 ENVIRONMENTAL SUSTAINABILITY: Institutional landlords are investing heavily into producing clean energy and contributing to environmental sustainability.
-Yay!
+Hooray!
 As a consequence though, there may be limitations on the types of material that you can use in your fitout.
 It’s important to understand these restrictions at the outset so that you can factor in any additional costs with your fitout contractor.

 Do You Pay Turnover Rent / Percentage Rent on Your Online Sales?

 Traditionally, a shopping centre lease will contain a turnover rent (or percentage rent) clause.

 At an elementary level, a clause of this nature means that you will pay a percentage of your gross sales to the landlord once the total of your sales reaches a certain threshold.
 Ideally, you want to negotiate this out completely.
 In lieu of that, you want to ensure that any online sales you make won’t be captured by this clause.